GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/gen.ADMANUAL_ADConcepts.rst

 Astrodata's classification system on the other hand allows defining dataset classifications in configuration packages such that the type definitions are shared throughout the system.
-The calling code can refer to type information by string that names the type, and any subtitles in or changes to the means of detection are centralized, allowing programmers to check dataset types with a single line of
+The calling code can refer to type information by a string name for the type, and any subtleties in or changes to the means of detection are centralized, providing some forward and compatibility.
+The system also allows programmers to check dataset types with a single line of code:
-code:

 .. code-block:: python
     :linenos: